Synchronous Firefly Photography Workshop

 - A sturdy tripod and head

-The most recommended piece of gear is a pair of sturdy shoes.
-Many of our locations will be uneven and rocky, so hiking shoes are helpful.
-We will also be on our feet for long periods during our firefly field trips.
-In addition to being on our feet, we will likely have to walk quite a ways to reach some of our locations… nothing too strenuous, we’re not climbing any mountains, but we may be walking up to a mile or two round trip.
-I also recommend layering your clothing; the temperatures we will be working in will change throughout the day.
+We will be on our feet for long periods during our firefly field trips and will have to walk quite a ways to reach some of our locations… nothing too strenuous, we’re not climbing any mountains, but we may be walking up to a mile or two round trip, so a comfortable pair of shoes is recommended.
+I also recommend full rain gear: jacket, pants and umbrella.
+Showers can be brief, so if we’re out we will stand in the rain and wait for it to pass.
+Hydration is so important.
+We will have bottled water but please consider bringing your own water bottle.

 - Water bottle